Skip to Content

 We have a fondness for the awkward, in-betweenness of growing birds that probably relates to our own memories of teenage gawkiness.
 And just like human teens, growing birds are incredibly hungry and messy -- and wholesome ingredients and good nutrition pay off by supporting rapid and well-supported growth, healthy skin and feathers and all-around good health.

-Our feed delivers in units of 8.75 lb. (net weight) boxes that are easy to manage with an easy-pour spout.
+• Our feed delivers in units of 8.75 lb. (net weight) boxes that are easy to manage with an easy-pour spout.
 They are PFAs-free and fully recyclable.
-Orders of 40 lbs. or increments of 40 lbs. ship in PFAs-free, fully recyclable bags.

 For layers or meat birds.
 Whether you grow a production bird like the Cornish Cross or a slower growing pasture-targeted breed, our Corn-Free, Soy-Free and GMO-Free Grower with Pumpkin will allow your meat birds to reach their full potential, producing top-quality meat with the home-raised taste that is our goal.
 If you are raising laying hens, this grower will help you raise healthy, high-producing, long-lived hens.